Holistic Life Coaching with Bernadette

 So you develop life goals more aligned with your values and who you are – you then need a healthy vehicle to take you there.
 It’s no good discovering a desire to live off the land as a farmer if you have a body that struggles to produce sufficient energy and comfortable movement.
 No good dreaming of a demanding career if you have brain fog and want to sleep for two hours after lunch every day.
 This part of the coaching process looks at how well your body is functioning and explores ways to tweak your nutrition and exercise so that you can get the most out of your brain and body.

 At some point in the coaching program you will start to sense transformations in the way you think, feel and behave in various areas of your life.
 It starts as a slow rumble that grows into a powerful vibration as you start to connect with your true potential!
 Our job here is to recognise those wins and leverage them for all they are worth to build momentum.
 We want to create good energy, positive thoughts and cultivate a ‘attitude of gratitude’ for all that is being achieved.
 After all, this is what the whole process is about.
-Each session we will check in and record what has been ‘new and good’ in the intervening period to capture all of this success.

 Long term maintenance